-- They have an overall average of at least 90% at the end of quarter four. - They have been absent from the class no more than ten times per year. - They have been tardy to class no more than ten times per year.
+- They have an overall average of at least 90% at the end of each semester. - They have been absent from the class no more than 5 times per semester. - They have been tardy to class no more than 5 times per semester.